Coronavirus pandemic can make conditions in the Romani settlements of Slovakia deadly, protective gear slow to reach those who need it

 At its extraordinary session, the Government decided to recommend that mayors of municipalities and municipal departments provide unlimited access to potable water to this group of people so the coronavirus will not spread in the Romani settlements.
 "We are recommending that representatives of local governments, council heads and mayors, make it possible during these difficult days for there to be unlimited access to potable water by persons belonging to marginalized Romani communities," Slovak Prime Minister Peter Pellegrini said at a press conference.

 The recommendation is just meant to apply to the time necessary for Romani people living in impoverished localities to be able to perform all of the hygienic measures associated with preventing the spread of coronavirus.
-The Government has also decided to use the postal service to disburse welfare benefits, a measure associated with the need to prevent people from gathering at post offices in large numbers.
+The Government was also deciding on whether use "mobile post offices" to disburse welfare benefits, a measure associated with the need to prevent people from gathering at existing post offices in large numbers.

 Quarantine is out of the question